gptix/gptix.github.io/_posts/2020-01-16-Python-OOP.md

 ### ```__init__```

 This is a **method** that is used to make an instance according to a blueprint.
 The double underscores are used to indicate that the method is *special*.
+Do not (unless you really need to, and you will know) name things with double-underscores leading or trailing.

-Python, when making a new object, automatically looks for a method named ```__init__``` inside that class' definition.
+Python, when making a new object, automatically looks for a method named ```__init__``` inside that class' definition. then, Python runs that method.

 We will add, inside the definition of the class, code like this: